VimanthaPerera09/calculator/README.md

 #Run container in background
 docker run -d -t <image_name>

-#get the output of the above command which is the container id
+#Get the output of the above command which is the container id
 docker exec -it <container_id> bash

-#or use the below command to get the id for the corresponding image
+#Or use the below command to get the id for the corresponding image
 docker ps -a

 #Then run the docker exec command which is mentioned above